Table of Contents[Hide][Show]

 Stavkirke – Chapel in the Hills

-Black Hills National Forest – There is no admission fee for day-use in almost every area of National Forest lands and even camping is FREE on National Forest lands as long as you are NOT in a designated campground (for up to TWO weeks!)
-For the weekender or the rugged hiker, this is a playground of nature’s splendor and adventures.
+There is no admission fee for day use in almost every area of National Forest lands including Black Hills National Forest.
+Even camping is FREE as long as you are NOT in a designated campground (for up to TWO weeks!)
+With hiking trails, mountain biking trails and caverns to explore, this playground of nature’s splendor beckons.
 Go check it out — for free!